umdwr/teachinghub/source/guides/commonread.rst

 would like your students to learn from this exercise in order of importance.

 -  For instance, you might prioritize that students understand what they read.

 -  Then, you might select a couple of scenes or events in the book that seem important or interesting (or even puzzling – just because you are leading class discussion does not mean you need to have all the possible answers).

 -  Perhaps you have selected several themes in the stories as your focus.
 You might choose scenes that relate to collegiality, perseverance, or the influence of mentors.

 -  You might also ask students to respond to a specific quotation or passage.

 -  Jot down a few notes so you can access them easily during your class discussion.

 -  Annotate your own text.

 **Class time:**

 -  Establish respect.
 Class discussion is a time for exploration, and the classroom is a safe environment for students to say what they are thinking.
-Remind students of the first rule of the University
-      creed: “I believe in respect for the dignity of each person.”
+Remind students of the first rule of the University creed: “I believe in respect for the dignity of each person.”
 Be sure students are listening carefully to each speaker and taking his or her ideas seriously.

 -  Before discussion, ask students to reflect on a directed, yet open,  question in a five- to ten-minute writing.
 Encourage students to keep writing throughout the allotted time even if they run out of things to say.
 They will surprise themselves with this unstructured writing.
 This writing is not a quiz with one correct answer.
-Ask them questions such as, “What do you think is the significance of X?”; “How has X changed over time?”; “Why did X do what he or she did?”
+Ask them questions such as “What do you think is the significance of X?”; “How has X changed over time?”; “Why did X dowhat he or she did?”
 You could also ask them to do a close reading of a particular passage, perhaps even comparing it to another passage.

 -  Avoid general questions such as “What did you think of the reading for today?” or “What did you find interesting?”
 These can be dead-end questions that will lead to short discussions.

 -  To mix things up, you may also have them work together in small groups to find discussion starters or answers to your questions.

 **Other ideas and approaches:**

 -  Different classes have different personalities.
 Just make sure the environment in which students speak is a safe one, and continue to encourage discussion in different ways if something is not working.

 -  Some students will direct their comments just to you.
 Encourage them to talk with each other.

 -  If you had them write a response, invite students to share what they wrote.

 -  If you had them work in groups, invite representatives from each group to share what they found.

 -  Encourage students to point to specifics in the text.
 Ask them where they see what they see.

 -  Invite students to read sections out loud.

 -  Be open to where the conversation takes you.
 Sometimes students will pick up on details that you didn't see.

 -  Try not to let the class discussion go over fifteen to twenty minutes.
 Students are most productive in that time frame.

 -  At the end of the discussion, recap the major points made or ask students to do so.

 -  Course-specific discussion prompts are included in the course-specific sections of this guide.

 How do I deal with controversial topics?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~